 A CEO falls mysteriously ill just days before he signs a contract that would relocate his company's entire labor force to China.
-House attempts to make an underhanded business transaction with his wealthy patient, but when the patient's condition worsens, the team must work around the clock to save his life.
-Meanwhile, Park prepares for her hearing with the Princeton Plainsboro Disciplinary Committee chaired by Foreman, and Adams' outlook on her patient's business venture reveals her deeper feelings about loyalty.
+Meanwhile, Park prepares for her hearing with the Princeton Plainsboro Disciplinary Committee chaired by Foreman.

 A man well-respected in his community suddenly collapses, and in the process of diagnosing his symptoms, the team discovers that the patient has been hiding dark and dishonest secrets about his personal and professional life.
-But when the patient openly confesses his wrongdoings to his family and community, he compromises his chances of receiving the proper medical treatment.
 Meanwhile, House will stop at nothing to manipulate Taub into taking a DNA test to prove he is the father of his two six-month-old daughters.

 A teenage boy attempting to follow in his late father's footsteps as an entertainer is admitted to Princeton Plainsboro with partial paralysis.
 As the team searches for a bone marrow match, they uncover a disturbing family secret.
-Meanwhile, House looks for creative ways to remove his ankle monitor so that he can attend a boxing match in Atlantic City, and he treats a patient who is convinced he is suffering from diabetes.
-Also, Taub faces a tough decision when his ex-wife Rachel tells him that she wants to move across the country with their infant daughter.
+Taub faces a tough decision when his ex-wife Rachel tells him that she wants to move across the country with their infant daughter.

 House and the team battle to save a successful, independent blind man who is struck down by a mysterious illness, just prior to him asking for his girlfriend's hand in marriage.
 Meanwhile, House's mother unexpectedly arrives at Princeton Plainsboro to inform him of her new beau.

 The team treats an Army veteran charged with treason after he leaked classified information.
-But the patient's life is put at risk when he refuses treatment unless he and his brother are given information about their late father, a war veteran, which raises questions about loyalty to one's family and country.
 Meanwhile, Adams suspects House may be sick, so she recruits Wilson and the other team members to plan an intervention and investigate his illness.

 House and the team take on the case of a 22-year-old minor league hockey player who collapsed while coughing up blood after a fight on the ice.
 Meanwhile, House drops a bomb on Wilson, and Chase offers to help Park change her living arrangement.

 House and the team take on the case of a young boy who has violent dreams of being choked, and then wakes up but still can't take in air.
-Meanwhile, Park is having intimate dreams involving co-workers, which causes the team to question whether or not there's significance to what each of them dreams.
-Dominika discovers House has been keeping a secret from her and Wilson drops a bombshell on him.
+Dominika discovers a secret that could ruin her relationship with House.

-The team takes on the case of Derrick, a 19-year-old college student who had a mysterious nose bleed during cheerleading practice, and discovers that his health issues are likely both physiological and psychological.
-Possibly suffering from schizophrenia, Derrick claims to hear his deceased brother’s voice in his head.
-Meanwhile, Foreman tries a different approach with House.
+The team takes on the case of Derrick, a 19-year-old college student who had a mysterious nose bleed during cheer leading practice, and discovers that his health issues are likely both physiological and psychological.